 - Use social media platforms like Twitter or Instagram to share information about the event with followers

-- Send emails inviting people to come out and vote for you
+- Send emails asking people to come out and vote for you

-- Send an email to all the people you know inviting them to the event
+- Please send an email to all the people you know asking them to the event

 - Post flyers around town and in local businesses